ibm-cloud-architecture/refarch-cognitive-prod-recommendations/README.md

     });
 ```
 One of the programming challenge is to play well with the asynchronous call done by the HTTP module and chain callback function.
 In the code above the third argument is the next function to call when the HTTP response arrived in the ODM client.
-SendMessage is the method used to call Watson Conversation.
+SendMessage is the method used to call Watson Assistant.

-## Potential improvements
-The data model for the rule execution can be enriched and defined as a Java model, then a dedicated rule project can be done and deployed using the standard ODM concept of operations and tooling.

 ## Compendium
 * [Cognitive conversation paper](https://www.ibm.com/devops/method/content/architecture/cognitiveConversationDomain)